 - Believe in truth.

 The book does not address belief in God.
 But gospel faith is consistent with his arguments.
-Places of worship and personal conscience must challenge dark national mythologizing and should strengthen civil society.
+Places of worship and personal conscience should be in the business of challenging dark national mythologizing and idolatries.

 Rejecting a religious establishment, the Founders endorsed the free exercise of religion.
 By an ingenious math, this spiritual pluralism has, up to now, helped maintain a balance of sanity in the national soul – a balance that keeps the US from sliding off into a tyranny that worships violence, repeats self-pitying lies and disdains obvious truth.